All Episodes

 So thank you.

-I just want to call because I am listening to this, and I I am a huge anti-establishment, cannot stand all of that.
+I just want to call because I am listening to this, and I am a huge anti-establishment, cannot stand all of that.

 But yet I still don't get it with the Trump thing because he doesn't stand for our conservative beliefs and values.

-Whereas there is a candidate who does, who stands up for what we believe in, and he has anti-establishment.
+Cruz stands up for what we believe in, and he is anti-establishment.

-So I don't understand how Trump can continue to say these things, especially have the audacity to support Trump Pierre and all that he did on Saturday, and then it's still the people won't leave him who consider himself to be conservative when there is a very viable option.
+So I don't understand how Trump can continue to say these things, especially have the audacity to support Clint Parenthood and all that he did on Saturday.

 So I'm hoping you can help me understand.